entertainmenttechnology/Pokorny-MTEC2280_D10-Fall2025/assignments/MIDTERM.md

 - digitalWrite()
 - analogRead()
 - analogWrite()
-- use of declared variables
+- user-declared variables
-- use of array[]
+- use of an array[]
-- conditional statement [IF/ELSE]
+- conditional statements [IF/ELSE]
-- logical operators [AND, OR, NOT, etc]
+- logical operator [AND, OR, NOT, etc]
 - timer using millis() instead of delay()
 - For Loop implementation

 NOTE: this is the minimum that must be included in final version of Midterm Project.
 I highly encourage you to push yourself (both technically & creatively) and include more if time allows.

+Focus on human interaction:
+- How do I use changes in the physical world as input?
+- What gestures am I trying to measure?
+- How do I measure them so they can be stored and processed by the MCU?
+- How do I control the current state of the system?
+	- What is my "algorithm" or "recipe" for processing input into output?
+		- What do I need the software to keep track of at any given moment?
+		- What is my intended order of events?
+		- How do I implement that in C/C++ for Arduino?
+- What electronic components do I need in my circuit?
+- What is my intended output.
+What is the "result" of this process?

 Reccomendations:
 - Scope the project appropriately for alloted time.